17 Delicious Recipes to Help You Celebrate the Chinese New Year

 Make homemade sesame chicken with its traditional sweet-tart sauce in an ode to everyone's favorite Chinese takeout.
 Our take on the beloved dish combines tender marinated chicken with steamed brown rice and crispy broccoli.
 Sprinkle toasted sesame seeds atop the Chinese food favorite, then serve the dish as a delicious family dinner during the Chinese New Year.

 This easy-to-make family favorite is sure to make a splash on your Chinese New Year menu.
-Flavor store-bought chicken broth with a dash of cayenne pepper, green onions and minced garlic, then bring to a simmer on the stove.
+Flavor store-bought chicken broth with a dash of cayenne pepper, green onions, and minced garlic, then bring to a simmer on the stove.
 When you're ready for the namesake ingredient, gently pour beaten eggs into the soup as it simmers, then bring the mixture to a boil.
 Serve this traditional Chinese soup with fried wonton strips to complete the restaurant-worthy experience.

 This healthy 35-minute meal is like an egg roll in a bowl.
-The dish features tender pork cooked in a pressure cooker and served on a bed of napa cabbage with carrots, edamame, red onion, and mushrooms.
+The dish features tender pork cooked in a pressure cooker and served on a bed of Napa cabbage with carrots, edamame, red onion, and mushrooms.
 Top it off with your favorite Asian-inspired salad dressing, or eat this delicious Chinese New Year side on its own.

 Chicken lo mein is a Chinese food dish that's hard to rival—thankfully, we found a recipe that's better than takeout for your New Year's party.
 Marinate chicken strips in our savory soy sauce mixture, cook your favorite veggies in a classic sesame sauce, and combine those ingredients with Chinese egg noodles for a much-improved version of the classic recipe.
 To try other variations of our Chinese lo mein, we have easy substitution steps for beef or shrimp.
 Whichever variation you make, serve the dish with colorful reusable chopsticks ($13 for a 4-pack, World Market).

 This 30-minute Chinese dinner will have guests baffled that you actually made it from scratch.
 Cook broccoli florets alongside sweet yellow pepper until they are crispy-tender.
 Once the veggies are cooked (no more than five minutes), switch to the chicken.
 Whip up our six-ingredient stir-fry sauce and cook the chicken bites in it.
 Combine the Chinese chicken and veggies, and serve this speedy dish over steamed rice.
 To speed up dinner, make the rice in an electric rice cooker ($20, Target) while you prepare the stir-fry.

 Celebrate the annual Spring Festival with edamame-and-pea-filled fried rice.
 This veggie twist on the traditional Chinese dish makes a perfect side or main dish for your Chinese New Year celebration.
 The secret to perfectly flavorful fried rice during the New Year?
 Whisk an egg with a few dashes of soy sauce before starting the dish.